Gospel for Asia (https://www.gfa.org/) News Release – For Immediate Release

 Every night, they crawled under the safety of their mosquito net with their two children.
 Thinking about God’s provision and kindness toward his family, Jitan excitedly told his wife, “Really, the Lord Jesus is fulfilling our basic need.”

 Mosquito nets save lives.
 While there is treatment available for those infected with the malaria parasite, some parasites are developing an immunity2 to medications.
 As with every disease, “prevention is better than cure.”

 Photo captions: 1) This is Shara.
-Her parents chose to follow Jesus, but she wasn't interested in Him.
-Then sickness overtook her family, and she experienced God's power to heal.2) Prayer played a significant role in Shara's journey to Jesus.
-Through the prayers of her father, Shara and her baby daughter both experienced healing from serious illnesses 3) A few yards of mesh netting can change the future of a family, giving them better health and the chance to understand that God sees their every need!
+Her parents chose to follow Jesus, but she wasn’t interested in Him.
+Then sickness overtook her family, and she experienced God’s power to heal.
+(GFA).
+2) Prayer played a significant role in Shara’s journey to Jesus.
+(GFA).
+2) Through the prayers of her father, Shara and her baby daughter both experienced healing from serious illnesses.
+3) Malaria, carried by mosquitos, affects millions of people in Asia, but many families can’t afford a mosquito net.
+GFA-supported gift distributions have provided hundreds of thousands of mosquito nets for people, including Shara.
+(GFA).
+4) A few yards of mesh netting can change the future of a family, giving them better health and the chance to understand that God sees their every need!
+(GFA).

 *Names of people and places may have been changed for privacy and security reasons.
 Images are GFA stock photos used for representation purposes and are not the actual person/location, unless otherwise noted.

-** You may republish this, or any of or ANS stories, with attribution to the ASSIST News Service (www.assistnews.net ).
-Please also tell your friends and colleagues that they can get a complimentary subscription to ANS by going to the website and signing up there.
+** You may republish this or any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net).
+Please tell your friends and colleagues that they can receive a complimentary subscription to our news service by going to the above ANS website and signing up there.